Izan00/CI-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

-### Prerequisites
+### Prequisites
 To run the software you will need
 * python3 environment
 * pip3